National Highway 148A (India)

-National Highway 148A (NH 148A) is a National Highway of India that starts at Delhi and terminates at Gurgaon connecting through states of India.
+National Highway 148A (NH 148A) also known as MG Road is a National Highway of India that starts at Delhi and terminates at Gurgaon connecting through states of India.
 It has a total length of 15.5 km.
 NH 148A passes through the states of Delhi and Haryana.

 Its stretch from Delhi to Mumbai was earlier designated NH 8 and the stretch between Mumbai and Gurgaon was designated NH 4 before all the national highways were renumbered in the year 2010.

 Route

 The NH 148A passes through these important cities and towns that are given below: